natsunoyuki/PeekingDuckReborn/README.md

   <span> · </span>
   <a href="https://peekingduck.readthedocs.io/en/stable/faq.html">FAQ</a>
   <span> · </span>
-  <a href="https://github.com/aisingapore/PeekingDuck/issues">Report a bug</a>
+  <a href="https://github.com/natsunoyuki/PeekingDuckReborn/issues">Report a bug</a>
   <span> · </span>
   <a href="#communities">Communities</a>
 </h4>

 ---

-**PeekingDuck** is an open-source, modular framework in Python, built for Computer Vision (CV) inference.
+**PeekingDuckReborn** is the modernized version of PeekingDuck, an open-source, modular framework in Python, built for Computer Vision (CV) inference, originally developed by [AI Singapore](https://github.com/aisingapore/PeekingDuck).
 The name "PeekingDuck" is a play on: "Peeking" in a nod to CV; and "Duck" in [duck typing](https://en.wikipedia.org/wiki/Duck_typing).

 Features